terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-1-hardware.md

 Last night I has successfully connect the wifi adapter to my home's network, howvever some new issues come up:

 *	The bandwidth is only 1Mb/s
-*	It take a very long time to activate the interface, and sometimes hang there
+*	It takes a very long time to activate the interface, and sometimes hang there

 After checking the [Debian's document](https://www.debian.org/doc/manuals/debian-reference/ch05.en.html), the network setup using *ifupdown* approach is a bit outdate, and the modern way is to use NetworkManager(NM) or Wicd(wicd and associated packages).